smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/DataLoaderData/DataLoading.md

 All table and column names must be a valid [Oracle] database name - 30 characters, uppercase, A-Z, 0-9 and underscore (_) and start with a letter.
 In some cases the length is reduced to 20 characters so that derived names of indexes, primary and foreign keys are under the 30 character limit.

-The middleware translates these names into the correct format for the database port.
+The middleware translates these names into the correct format for the database software port.
 Names must *NOT* have schemas appended.

 ### 2.3.1 Numerator